quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part76_8.4_ODE_Algorit.md

 ---

-#### Separation from Oscillatory Motion to Translational for Large \(E\)
-Background context: The task involves verifying that when the energy of an anharmonic oscillator reaches a certain threshold, the motion separates from oscillatory behavior and becomes translational.
+#### Separation from Oscillatory Motion to Translational for Large $E$ Background context: The task involves verifying that when the energy of an anharmonic oscillator reaches a certain threshold, the motion separates from oscillatory behavior and becomes translational.
 This is seen by observing how close you can get to this separatrix.
-:p Verify that for the anharmonic oscillator with \(E = k/6\alpha^2\), the motion separates from oscillatory to translational.
+:p Verify that for the anharmonic oscillator with $E = k/6\alpha^2$, the motion separates from oscillatory to translational.
 ??x
 For high energies, the potential no longer confines the particle within a bounded region.
 Instead, the particle moves freely in one direction, resembling translational motion rather than oscillation.
-This can be observed by simulating the motion and noting the transition at \(E = k/6\alpha^2\).
+This can be observed by simulating the motion and noting the transition at $E = k/6\alpha^2$.
 ```java
 // Pseudocode to verify separation from oscillatory motion to translational
 public class OscillationToTranslational {